-As reported in the previous Semiannual Progress Report, PG&E completed all seven Track 2 projects in its service territory, CSE completed their two projects and SCE completed all four projects in its service territory.
-At this time, all MASH Track 2 projects have been completed across all service territories.
+As reported in the previous Semiannual Progress Report, all MASH Track 2 projects have been completed across all service territories.

-In summary, a total of 1.301 MW of capacity was installed and \$7,977,314 of MASH Track 2 incentives was paid across all PA territories.
+In summary, a total of 1.301 MW of capacity was installed, and \$7,977,314 of MASH Track 2 incentives was paid across all PA territories.